Mturco3/AI-ML-Project-2023-2024-285251/README.md

 ### Conclusion:
 The best hyperparameters for each model are described in the main notebook.
 The best approach to hyperparameter tuning is to use the RandomizedSearchCV function to find a good set of hyperparameters, and then use the GridSearchCV function to find the best hyperparameters in a smaller range of values (local maximum).

+#### Evaluation Metrics:

+- *Accuracy*: Evaluated the models' comprehensive performance.
+- *Precision*: Crucial in reducing false positives in predicting customer contentment.
+- *Recall*: Vital in accurately identifying all dissatisfied instances.
+- *F1-Score*: Offered a balanced measure encompassing precision and recall, particularly critical in an uneven dataset.
+- *ROC-AUC Score*: Assessed the models' capacity to differentiate contented and discontented customers.

+All these metrics contributed significantly to a comprehensive model assessment.

 ## RESULTS